gaslight/posts/posts/meeting-people.md

 some fears that hold us back.
 I think we have a false expectation that we should be able to remember people's names.
 Everyone is better than we are at remembering names.
 When we see someone we know, we know we should remember their names, but don't.
-So we're embarassed and don't say anything.
+So we're embarrassed and don't say anything.
 We play these games trying to tease their name out of them.
 Sometimes we sneak around and quietly ask others if they remember their name.

 Here's my suggestion: ask them for their name.
-Own up to it.
-Don't be embarassed.
+Own up to it and don't let it embarrassed you.
 Here's a simple line I use, "I'm sorry, I know I'm supposed to remember your name but I forgot.
 My name is Doug."
 Odds are they've forgotten your name too.
 Odds are they are playing games trying to remember or find our your name.
 I don't think I've had anyone react negatively to me asking their name.

 I don't think this is a license to simply give up trying to remember